Intermediate Acting Workshop

 7.00pm to 9.30pm

-Acquire skills you will use throughout your career.
+In this Intermediate Acting Workshop you will acquire skills to use throughout your career.
 Learn to be real, to be versatile, to be a great listener and to be skilled in auditions.
-The Intermediate Workshop will make you the director’s best friend.
+The Intermediate Acting Workshop will make you the director’s best friend.

 For an actor a scene must do more than further the plot - it must explore the relationship between the characters.
 Richard has a gift for making this process clear and simple.
 His direction gives me confidence to trust my own intuition, thus allowing the character room to breathe...

 What will be covered in this course?

 Listening is a core foundation skill that many actors find hard to manage.
 The key is to actually listen.
 Often the default choice for an actor is to ‘act’ listening – that never works.
 The focus of this workshop is on building real listening skills

 2) Explore effective Meisner techniques to refine your listening

 This adaptation of Meisner process is enormously effective at building listening skills.
 These challenging exercise develop a number of real skills that you will use in many different ways throughout your career.